The Human Touch in the Age of AI:

 The same recordings could also analyze the emotional quality of exchanges and measure engagement levels, providing valuable insights into physician-patient interactions.
 These interpersonal relationships and context of care are to me where the science behind the art of medicine lies.

-I spend a lot of time thinking not only about how the patient-physician pair can be understood, but also how the physician and the rest of the care team interacts, whether in the ED or across someone’s care network.
-I’m particularly excited about a project involving "medical sabermetrics" – using contextual factors like busyness or interruptions and team dynamics to create new quality metrics that more accurately represent what high-quality care looks like.
+I spend a lot of time thinking not only about how the patient-physician pair can be understood, but also how the physician and the rest of the care team interact, whether in the ED or across someone’s care network.
+I’m particularly excited about a project involving "medical sabermetrics" – using contextual factors like busyness, interruptions, and team dynamics to create new quality metrics that more accurately represent what high-quality care looks like.

 This concept draws inspiration from sports.
 Historically, baseball metrics focused on basic stats like hits and runs, which didn’t fully capture a player’s effectiveness.
 The introduction of advanced metrics, made famous by the "Moneyball" approach, revolutionized how we assess player performance by emphasizing situational factors, like the significance of a hit with runners in scoring position compared to a hit with no one on base or the odds of success when one player plays versus another.

-Dr. Christian Rose is an assistant professor of emergency medicine at Stanford University, He leads the Human Experience and Advancement Lab at Stanford, focusing on how technology affects the human experience.
-His recent writing can be found at NPJ Digital Medicine addressing the importance of learning from past mistakes with EHRs.
+Dr. Christian Rose is an assistant professor of emergency medicine at Stanford University.
+He leads the Human Experience and Advancement Lab at Stanford, focusing on how technology affects the human experience.
+His recent work addresses the importance of learning from past mistakes with EHRs.